 In the UK (where The Fiction Desk is based), rising house prices have impacted hugely on the lives of their inhabitants and reshaped whole communities, as have the tensions between the different roles that housing plays: not just homes but investments, refuges, businesses, repositories of family memories.
 The conversation is by no means limited to Britain, either: as always, international contributions are very welcome.

 Submissions to our themed calls work exactly like normal submissions.
 You submit through the same submission form, it’s still just a £3 fee, and we aim to reply to all submissions within two weeks.
 We pay at our usual rates for any stories we publish.
-Submitting is faster and cheaper than a writing competition, and getting rid of the competitive element leaves us free to select a wider range of stories to share with our readers.

 The ‘Houses and Homes’ call is open now for submissions, and you can find out more here.
 The deadline is 30th September.
 We’ll be announcing more themes over the year, so do sign up for our newsletter if you don’t already get it.